-ECM: Enterprise Content Management or ECM is defined as a formalized means for managing and storing an organization’s process documentation and other essential databases.
+ECM: ECM is a formalized means for managing and storing an organization’s process documentation and other essential databases.

 The Difference Between DMS and ECM

-Enterprise Content Management is more than a means for storing and managing an organization’s documents.
-ECM is perceived to those looking to configure and manage vast volumes of structured and unstructured data, including:
+ECM is more than just a means for storing and managing your organization’s documents.
+ECM can include many facets, including both unstructured and structured data, such as:

 - Electronic documents